Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         this issue SHOULD be avoided.
      3. The MPEG-4 fragment durations SHOULD be between approximately 1 and 6 seconds.
-     4. The fragment decode timestamps [=basedmediadecodetime=] of fragments in the [=fragmentedMP4stream=] and the indexes base_media_decode_ time SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.
+     4. The fragment decode timestamps [=basemediadecodetime=] of fragments in the [=fragmentedMP4stream=] and the indexes base_media_decode_ time SHOULD arrive in increasing order for each of the different tracks/streams that are ingested.